How to Enter the African Crowdfunding Market

 Let us have a close-up look at the regulators in these 5 states:

-- Kenya: the Kenyan Capital Markets Authority and the Central Bank of Kenya curate the development of alternative finance in the country.
+- Kenya crowdfunding: the Kenyan Capital Markets Authority and the Central Bank of Kenya curate the development of alternative finance in the country.
 The former launched its regulatory sandbox and has been accepting applications since 2019.

-- Zambia: the Bank of Zambia introduced the National Financial Inclusion Strategy, under which the government created a capital markets working group headed by the SEC to foster financial inclusion.
+- Zambia crowdfunding: the Bank of Zambia introduced the National Financial Inclusion Strategy, under which the government created a capital markets working group headed by the SEC to foster financial inclusion.

-- South Africa: The Financial Sector Conduct Authority (FSCA) is in charge of monitoring and regulating the market.
+- South Africa crowdfunding: The Financial Sector Conduct Authority (FSCA) is in charge of monitoring and regulating the market.
 The equity crowdfunding model is relevant to the FSCA as it involves trading and potentially can offer intermediary services as defined in the Financial Advisory and Intermediary Services Act, 2002.

 However, the regulator mentions in its Perimeter Report 2020 the plans to pair up with the Intergovernmental Fintech Working Group (IFWG) to draft a regulatory framework for other crowdfunding solutions raising funds for investment in non-financial products or engaging in peer-to-peer lending.